Whole Earth Covid-19 Preparedness and Guidelines

 My child is unable to consistently wear a mask due to a disability or a medical condition.
 What happens now?

-If your child is five (5) or older and unable to wear a mask or face shield at all requested times due to a disability or a medical condition, we are unfortunately unable to accommodate their attendance at this time.
+If your child is three (3) or older and unable to wear a mask at all requested times due to a disability or a medical condition, we are unfortunately unable to accommodate their attendance at this time.
 Please contact us as soon as possible as your child will not be able to attend camp.

 Because we are unable to provide reasonable accommodation for your child, we are amending our refund policy in this case only.
 We will apply your total camp tuition as camp credit on your account for use at any future camp.
 You may reach us via email at email@example.com or by phone at 541-937-KIDS.